abyoso-hapsoro/introduction-to-github/README.md

 # introduction-to-github
-I am editing the README file.
-Adding some more details about the project description.

-This repository is part of the Google IT Automation with Python: Introduction to Git and GitHub.
+This repository is part of the Google IT Automation with Python: Introduction to Git and GitHub.\
 This repository is also part of Bangkit Academy 2022 Machine Learning learning path studies.